 Another option for jobs in Medical Transcription is through an existing medical records department or transcription department.
 Many hospitals and clinics no longer have in-house transcription space and have chosen instead to send their employees home.
-It makes more sense to employers as there are fewer sick days utilized, more productivity gains and less turnover rate.
+It makes more sense to employers as fewer sick days are utilized, more productivity gains, and less turnover rate.

 Why?
 Because most people, especially busy career women with families, would prefer to be at home working rather than commuting to a job and having to spend money on cars, gas, and wardrobes.
 More importantly, the family-oriented MT/HDS prefers not to entrust their children to daycare and bear the exorbitant expense.

 Working from home has its downsides as well.
-The most prevalent complaint is an interruption or people not understanding the MT/HDS has a “real job.”
+The most prevalent complaint is an interruption or people not understanding that MT/HDS has a “real job.”
 It is far too easy for family and friends to impose upon someone who works at home unless the MT/HDS is diligent about setting boundaries.

 Self-discipline and the ability to plan and prioritize are crucial for anyone working at home but even more so for an MT/HDS.
 The need for absolute concentration and devotion to the task at hand is imperative to keep up accuracy rates and production.
 Jobs in Medical Transcription are very rewarding, but balance is key in this field.